-REMAKE is a free community-based repair project that holds Repair Parties at the Hong Kong University of Science and Technology with a fun, collaborative spirit.
+REMAKE is a free community-based repair project that holds Repair Parties at universities around the world with a fun, collaborative spirit.
 We thrive on skill-sharing and collaborative learning to fix technology and our relationship with it!

 We know the pace of our consumption has real social and environmental costs.
 And we know people are frustrated with the throwaway culture around them.
 But we can do something about it.

-This idea stemmed from the notion that people in Hong Kong are, generally speaking, quite affable towards new technologies, but maybe too much so.
+This idea stemmed from the notion that most people are, generally speaking, quite affable towards new technologies, but maybe too much so.

 While most people are interested in the latest and greatest, and wish to implement these technologies in their everyday lives, most of them go on a yearly tech purchasing spree without it being a real necessity.